sletz/eurorack-blocks/documentation/faust/setup.md

 ## Setting up FAUST

-FAUST comes with some programs, but also its headers, and it should be configured so that FAUST headers are available to the development environment.
+The FAUST compiler comes with some additional programs, but also a set of headers, and it should be configured so that FAUST headers are available to the development environment.

 In general it is best to install it with your package manager.
 This will make sure that both